Formal GAGA for good moduli spaces: Formal GAGA is finite flat local (and etale local) on the base

 If $\Coh(\X')\to \Coh(\hhatX')$ is essentially surjective, then so is $\Coh(\X)\to \Coh(\hhatX)$. \end{lemma}

+\begin{remark} We note that any morphism of spectra of complete Noetherian local rings $\spec A'\to \spec A$ which is an \'etale cover must be finite flat.
+Since such a morphism is surjective, $A'/\m_A A'$ is some \'etale (and so finite) extension of $A/\m_A$.
+In particular, $\m_A A' = \m_{A'}$.
+By \cite[Proposition 18.3.2]{EGAIV.4}, there is a \emph{finite} \'etale morphism $\spec B\to \spec A$ inducing the same extension of $A/\m_A$.
+By the formal criterion for \'etaleness and the fact that $A'$ and $B$ are each complete with respect to $\m_A$, there are unique morphisms $\spec A'\to \spec B$ and $\spec B\to \spec A'$ over $\spec A$ lifting the isomorphism of extensions of $A/\m_A$, and these must be inverses.
+Thus, $\spec A'\to \spec A$ is finite flat. \end{remark}

 \begin{remark} By Remark \ref{R:pullback=completion}, completion of coherent sheaves agrees with pullback along the morphism of topoi $\iota\colon \hhatX\to \X$.
-It follows that pullback along $\pi\colon \X'\to \X$ commutes with completion of coherent sheaves, and that completion of coherent sheaves is a right exact functor. \end{remark}
+It follows that pullback along $\pi\colon \X'\to \X$ commutes with completion of coherent sheaves, and that completion of coherent sheaves is a right exact functor.
+To see this, note that the hypotheses of $A' \neq 0$ and finiteness imply that $\m_{A'}^n \subseteq \m_A A' \subseteq \m_{A'}$ for some $n$.
+Indeed, the second containment can only fail if $\m_A$ contains a unit of $A'$, in which case $\m_A A' = A'$, so Nakayama's lemma implies $A'=0$.
+For the first containment, we can reduce to the case $\m_A=0$, so $A$ is a field.
+Then $A'$ is a finite-dimensional vector space, so $\m_{A'}^n$ stabilizes for large $n$, and it must stabilize to 0 (again by Nakayama).
+We can therefore regard both $\hhatX$ and $\hhatX'$ as completions with respect to the pullback of $\m_A$.